Last Updated on January 25, 2021 by worldoftravelswithkids

-This is best read in conjunction with our post Where to stay in the Sacred Valley with Kids?
+This post, Best Sacred Valley Family Hotels, is best read in conjunction with our post Where To Stay In The Sacred Valley With Kids?

-We have stayed in all of these places over a period of 7 years; in addition we have had friends stay in others and let us know what they thought.
+We have stayed in all of these places we recommend over a period of 7 years.
+In addition, we have had friends stay in others and let us know what they thought.
 If we haven’t stayed in a place we will let you know.

 Recommended Urubamba Family Hotels

 The newest hotel on this list and one that we have not yet stayed at, the recently opened Hacienda Urubamba is top of our bucket list for our next trip to Peru.
 Why?
-Inkaterra are a eco conscious, ethical Peruvian hotel operator that are top of their class – with an eye for detail and an understanding of understated Peruvian style elegance, these guys have created some of the most gorgeous hotels we have ever stayed at with their properties in Cusco and Aguas Calientes.
+Inkaterra is an eco-conscious, ethical Peruvian hotel operator that are top of their class – with an eye for detail and an understanding of understated Peruvian style elegance, these guys have created some of the most gorgeous hotels we have ever stayed at with their properties in Cusco and Aguas Calientes.
 With rooms and casitas, we are particularly interested in their An Earth to Table which is an organic plantation where guests are welcome to pick their own produce with Carbon-free crops such as quinoa, Urubamba giant corn, medicinal herbs and a variety of potatoes!
-For complete property information please take a look at the Inkaterra Hacienda Urubamba
+Check here for current rates to stay at the Inkaterra Hacienda Urubamba.

-This hotel belongs to the chain Sonesta, and comes with that consistent feeling that chain hotels provide.
+This hotel belongs to the chain Sonesta and comes with that consistent feeling that chain hotels provide.
 That said, this is also a very unique hotel with abundant flowers and gardens and a chapel.
-Little Miss adored playing in the gardens here, and this is an excellent mid-range options for families.
-For complete property information please take a look at the Sonesta Posadas del Inca Yucay
+Little Miss adored playing in the gardens here, and this is an excellent mid-range option for families.
+Check here for current rates to stay at the Sonesta Posadas del Inca Yucay.

 Urubamba also has a range of great options for a longer stay, should you want to book through Airbnb.